Patrick-orz/PopupLyrics-Plus/README.md

 npm install
 ```
 #### Hosting
+In the NeteaseCloudMusicApi directory:
 ```
 node app.js
 ```
 The server has to be running at http://localhost:3000 (the default port) when using the extensions and apps, don't close it!

 ## Installation
-Download popupLyrics.js and the lyrics-plus folder from this repo (not from /Archive!!), and place into the Spicetify Extensions/customApps directory, respectively.
+Download popupLyrics.js from this repo (not from /Archive!!), and place into the Spicetify Extensions directory.

 Spicetify path are below.
 |Platform|Path|